Microsoft HoloLens: Hardware

-The HoloLens is a first generation AR device.
+The HoloLens is a first generation augmented reality device.
 The displays on the HoloLens are simple waveguide displays with a fixed focus of approximately two meters.
-Because of the fixed focus, the displays exhibit the Vergence-Accommodation Conflict.
+Because of the fixed focus, the displays exhibit the vergence-accommodation conflict.

 The HoloLens features an inertial measurement unit (IMU) (which includes an accelerometer, gyroscope and a magnetometer), four "environment understanding" sensors (two on each side), an energy-efficient depth camera with a 120°×120° angle of view, a 2.4-megapixel photographic video camera, a four-microphone array and an ambient light sensor.

+The main input device is a handheld Clicker, a thumb-sized finger-operated input device that can be used for interface scrolling and selecting.
+The Clicker features a clickable surface for selecting and an orientation sensor, which provides for scrolling functions via tilting and panning of the unit.
+The Clicker features an elastic finger loop for holding the device and a USB 2.0 micro-B receptacle for charging its internal battery.

 In addition to an Intel Cherry Trail SoC containing the CPU and GPU, HoloLens features a custom-made Microsoft Holographic Processing Unit (HPU), a coprocessor manufactured specifically for the HoloLens by Microsoft.
 The SoC and the HPU each have 1GB LPDDR3 and share 8MB SRAM, with the SoC also controlling 64GB eMMC and running the Windows 10 operating system.
 The HPU uses 28 custom DSPs from Tensilica to process and integrate data from the sensors, as well as handling tasks such as spatial mapping, gesture recognition and voice and speech recognition.
 According to Alex Kipman, the HPU processes "terabytes of information."
 One attendee estimated that the display field of view of the demonstration units was 30°×17.5°.
 In an interview at the 2015 Electronic Entertainment Expo in June, Microsoft Vice-President of Next-Gen Experiences, Kudo Tsunoda, indicated that the field of view is unlikely to be significantly different on release of the current version.

 The HoloLens contains an internal rechargeable battery, with average life rated at 2–3 hours of active use, or 2 weeks of standby time.
 The HoloLens can be operated while charging.

 HoloLens features IEEE 802.11ac Wi-Fi and Bluetooth 4.1 Low Energy (LE) wireless connectivity.
-The headset uses Bluetooth LE to pair with the included Clicker, a thumb-sized finger-operating input device that can be used for interface scrolling and selecting.
-The Clicker features a clickable surface for selecting and an orientation sensor, which provides for scrolling functions via tilting and panning of the unit.
-The Clicker features an elastic finger loop for holding the device and a USB 2.0 micro-B receptacle for charging its internal battery.
+The headset uses Bluetooth LE to pair with the included Clicker.

-The HoloLens core display has been integrated into hard hat hardware systems.
+The HoloLens has been integrated into hard hat hardware systems.